-- Has the applicant selected an appropriate program goal and associated objective of the American Latino Museum Internship and Fellowship Initiative described in Section A2? - How well has the applicant used relevant data and best practices to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the target group(s) and beneficiaries, as applicable, for this work? - Have the target group and other project stakeholders been involved appropriately in planning the project?
+- How well does the proposal align with the selected American Latino Museum Internship and Fellowship Initiative program goal and associated objective?
+(See Section A2 of this Notice of Funding Opportunity - How well has the applicant used relevant data and best practices to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the target group(s) and beneficiaries, as applicable, for this work? - Have the target group and other project stakeholders been involved appropriately in planning the project?